cllebrun/ws-cloud-datascience/prereqs/README.md

 <img src="./images/registration-ibmcloud-us.png" width="60%"/>

-## IBM CLoud Command Line Interface
+## IBM Cloud Command Line Interface

 + You will use the IBM Cloud commands to create, update and deploy your apps.